Equine nutrition

 Equine nutrition is the feeding of horses, ponies, mules, donkeys, and other equines.
 Correct and balanced nutrition is a critical component of proper horse care.

 Horses are non-ruminant herbivores of a type known as a "hindgut fermenter."
 Horses have only one stomach, as do humans.
 However, unlike humans, they also need to digest plant fiber (largely cellulose) that comes from grass or hay.
-Ruminants like cattle are foregut fermenters, and digest fiber in plant matter by use of a multi-chambered stomach, whereas horses use microbial fermentation in a part of the digestive system known as the cecum (or caecum) to break down the cellulose.
+Ruminants like cattle are foregut fermenters, and digest fiber in plant matter by use of a multi-chambered stomach, whereas horses use microbial fermentation in the hindgut to break down the cellulose.

 In practical terms, horses prefer to eat small amounts of food steadily throughout the day, as they do in nature when grazing on pasture lands.
 Although this is not always possible with modern stabling practices and human schedules that favor feeding horses twice a day, it is important to remember the underlying biology of the animal when determining what to feed, how often, and in what quantities.

 The digestive system of the horse is somewhat delicate.
 Horses are unable to regurgitate food, except from the esophagus.
 Thus, if they overeat or eat something poisonous, vomiting is not an option.
-They also have a long, complex large intestine and a balance of beneficial microbes in their cecum that can be upset by rapid changes in feed.
+They also have a long, complex large intestine and a balance of beneficial microbes in their hindgut that can be upset by rapid changes in feed.
 Because of these factors, they are very susceptible to colic, which is a leading cause of death in horses.
-Therefore, horses require clean, high-quality feed, provided at regular intervals, plus water or they may become ill if subjected to abrupt changes in their diets.
+Therefore, horses require clean, high-quality feed and water at regular intervals.
 Horses are also sensitive to molds and toxins.
 For this reason, they must never be fed contaminated fermentable materials such as lawn clippings.
 Fermented silage or "haylage" is fed to horses in some places; however, contamination or failure of the fermentation process that allows any mold or spoilage may be toxic.